a-messmer/AAC_prelim_data_analysis_project/README.md

 * Adoption rates are affected by the season / month, animal type and characteritstics of the animals.
 * Dogs are adopted all year round at the same rate but cats have a decrease in adoptions during the spring.
 * Stray or owner surrendered animals are more likely to get adopted than animals of other intake types.
 * Neutered or spayed animals have higher adoption rates to animals who are intact.

+# *References*

+Austin Animal Centre intakes https://data.austintexas.gov/Health-and-Community-Services/Austin-Animal-Center-Intakes/wter-evkm

+Austin Animal Centre Outcomes https://data.austintexas.gov/Health-and-Community-Services/Austin-Animal-Center-Outcomes/9t4d-g238